Washington sees loss of 6,000 jobs last month

 OLYMPIA, Wash.
-(AP) -- Washington state's unemployment rate dropped to 7 percent in April, and the state added an estimated 3,800 jobs last month, according to numbers released Wednesday by the state Employment Security Department.
+(AP) -- Washington state's unemployment rate dropped slightly last month, but the state still saw job losses, according to numbers released Wednesday by the state Employment Security Department.

-Since April 2012, when Washington state's unemployment rate was 8.4 percent, the state has gained a total of 67,200 jobs.
+Since November 2012, when Washington state's unemployment rate was 7.8 percent, the state has gained more than 37,000 jobs.

-More than 243,000 people were unemployed in the state and looking for work last month, including nearly 130,800 who claimed unemployment benefits.
-A total of 138,997 people have exhausted their benefits since extended relief was activated in July 2008.
+More than 235,000 people were unemployed and looking for work last month, including 101,267 who claimed unemployment benefits during that same time period.